IT24102620/Vehicle-Parking-Management-System/README.md

 - Some DAO classes currently use absolute local file paths, so if the project is moved to another machine, those paths may need to be updated.
 - The project is intended for learning and academic demonstration of Java OOP, servlet-based web development, and file-based data management.

-## License

-This project is provided for educational and academic use.

 ## Contributing